navedshahid/AI-Assignment-PIAIC/README.md

-# AI-Assignment-PIAIC
-assignment for PIAIC
-this is a test file
+Hi this my update file